Bob Rae: Early career

+Political career

-Federal New Democrat MP
+Federal New Democratic MP

 Rae was elected to the House of Commons of Canada in a 1978 by-election, defeating Progressive Conservative Tom Clifford by 420 votes in the Toronto riding of Broadview.
 Rae won the NDP nomination over former MP John Paul Harney and activist Kay Macpherson.

 He won a full term in the 1979 federal election from the renamed riding of Broadview—Greenwood, and gained national prominence as the NDP's finance critic.
-In December 1979 he proposed a subamendment to the budget motion, stating that the House of Commons did not approve of Clark's budget.
+When Clark's proposed budget came up for debate that December, Rae introduced a subamendment stating that the House of Commons did not approve of the budget.
 It was this motion's passage that toppled Clark's government after only eight months.

 Rae was elected to parliament for a third time in the 1980 federal election, and married Arlene Perly days later.
 In caucus, he sided with party leader Ed Broadbent in supporting patriation of the Canadian Constitution with a Charter of Rights and Freedoms.
 He also articulated his party's policy on the Canadian Bank Act, and criticized the Bank of Canada's high interest rate policy.